Getting “Stuck” in a Corner in Dogs

 • Anxiety or Restlessness: The dog shows signs of stress or Nervousness, especially in new or unfamiliar environments.

 A veterinarian should be consulted if the dog regularly gets stuck in corners and shows other symptoms such as Disorientation, Confusion, or Behavioral changes.
-These signs may indicate serious health problems that require professional diagnosis and treatment.
+These signs can indicate serious health problems that require professional diagnosis and treatment.

 The sooner a veterinarian is consulted, the better the chances of identifying and treating the underlying cause.
 Especially in older dogs, a quick response can help improve the animal’s quality of life.